-Brexit: Theresa May Lays Out Her Plan For A Clean Break With The EU
+Brexit: Theresa May Lays Out Her Plan For A Sharp Break With The EU

 International

-Brexit: Theresa May Lays Out Her Plan For A Clean Break With The EU
+Brexit: Theresa May Lays Out Her Plan For A Sharp Break With The EU

-Britain's Prime Minister said Tuesday that the United Kingdom will walk away from the European Union's single market and unified court system, making a clean break with its largest trading partner.
+Britain's Prime Minister said Tuesday that the United Kingdom will walk away from the European Union's single market and unified court system, making a sharp break with its largest trading partner.

 In a speech delivered about six months after voters passed a referendum requiring Britain to leave the EU, May laid out a plan for what that split would look like, emphasizing limits on migration into the country.